krasimir/demoit/README.md

 # **Demoit** is a small tool for live coding exercises <!-- omit in toc -->

 * Dependency free.
 * No installation.
-Just copy/paste and open in a browser.
 * No server needed.
 Works offline.
+* No building process.
 * Uses Babel to transpile your code.
-* Supports React
+* Supports React.
 * Supports multiple demos with multiple code snippets.
+* Custom execution and rendering of the result.

 ## Demo